 An exercise on geometric sequences including finding the nth term and the sum of any number of terms.

-This is level 2: find a given term of these geometric sequences.
+This is level 1: find the next term of these geometric sequences.
 You can earn a trophy if you get at least 7 questions correct and you do this activity online.

 Try your best to answer the questions above.
 Type your answers into the boxes provided leaving no spaces.
 As you work through the exercise regularly click the "check" button.
 If you have any wrong answers, do your best to do corrections but if there is anything you don't understand, please ask your teacher for help.